michealmouner/application-backend-artists/README.md

 - I created Util class to convert from time to seconds and vice versa
 - I created BaseController to have common functions that I always use in any Controllers

+### Time consuming
+I spent time downloading Docker PHP7.2 because I have 7.1 Also, to make everything work it took about 80min
+I start work after that I think fixture took about 30-50min I start to make APIs it took about 30min

+### Important note
+This my fisrt time use Symfony4
+I use Symfony3.4 for 2.5 years and Symfony2.8 for 1 year
+It's very similar to 3.4 except some new features and directories structure

 ----------------------------------------------------------------------------------
 # Codebase backend applicants